Copyright, 1993 by Julian Boyd This is an opportune moment to look back at our past to see what it has to teach us about our future.

 -2Klux Klan or the White Citizens Council.

 But this is a new day, and the first weeks of the new administration have been impressive.

 Oppressive restrictions on women's right to choose and the right of working people have been removed with the stroke of a pen.

-Ancient discrimination based on status is being removed too but not without an ugly argument reminiscent of the armed services 45 years ago.
+Ancient discrimination based on status is being removed too but not without an ugly argument reminiscent of the bigoted battle against Truman's racial integration of the armed services 45 years ago.